Skip to content

 The 3 properties that matter

-These are the mechanisms that impact how a lining behaves against hair during real-world wear.
+These are the measurable fabric behaviors that impact hair during real-world wear.

 • LOCKS IN MOISTURE